trevorsandy/lpub3d/_includes/README.md

 ![Intel-Logo][intel-logo]|![AMD-Logo][amd-logo]|![ARM-Logo][arm-logo]|![RaspberryPi-Logo][raspberrypi-logo]

 LPub3D runs on Debian, Red Hat and Arch derived Linux distros, macOS and Windows Operating Systems.
-LPub3D is also available as a Linux 'no-install', multi-platform [AppImage][appimage-site-url] and [Snap][snapcraft-site-url] or [Flatpak][flatpak-site-url] 'sandbox' deployment.
+LPub3D is also available as a Linux 'no-install', multi-platform [AppImage][appimage-site-url] and [Snap][snapcraft-site-url] or [Flatpak][flathub-site-url] 'sandbox' deployment.
 Builds are available for both x86 instruction set (32-bit and 64-bit) and Advanced RISC Machines (ARM) micorprocessors.

 ### Downloads